parabuzzle/mikeheijmans.com/blog_posts/2025-03-19-nextjs-based-blog.md

 ---
-title: Moving from Jekyll to NextJS and How I Did It
+title: Moving from Jekyll to NextJS
 preview: For over a decade I used Jekyll to power mikeheijmans.com and publish the occasional blog post.
 It turns out I'm pretty bad at consistently blogging and I always wanted my personal website to be more of a playground and showcase of things I play with in my free time.
 I'm a huge fan of NextJS and it seemed like a great engine for what I wanted for mikeheijmans.com.
 The missing piece was "jekyll-like" blogging.
 There are many ways to do it, this is how I did it.
 image: https://www.mikeheijmans.com/projects/next.png
 tags: